Generic Name: dorzolamide (dor-ZOE-la-mide)

 Brand Name: Trusopt

-Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
+Treating increased pressure in the eye in patients with ocular hypertension and open-angle glaucoma.

-Trusopt drops is a carbonic anhydrase inhibitor.
-It works by decreasing fluid formation inside the eye, which decreases the pressure inside the eye.
+Trusopt drops are a carbonic anhydrase inhibitor.
+It works by decreasing fluid production and pressure inside the eye.

 Do NOT use Trusopt drops if: